solita/solita.github.com/_posts/2025-11-14-cing-the-web-lambda.md

 ## Caveat and final remarks

-C is quite a low level language and doesn't offer memory safety.
+C is a low level language and doesn't offer memory safety.
 You should carefully test any code you are exposing over the internet.
 There are mitigation strategies like fuzzing (using tools like [radamsa](https://gitlab.com/akihe/radamsa)), using [AddressSanitizer](https://gcc.gnu.org/onlinedocs/gcc/Instrumentation-Options.html#index-fsanitize_003daddress) or even compiling with a memory safe C variant [Fil-C](https://fil-c.org).

-The upside is that using C can give us small fast starting and fast executing native code for when you have a Lambda that needs to do some heavier processing.
+The upside is that using C can give us small native code that starts up and executes fast.
+This makes it a good fit when you have a Lambda that needs to do some heavier processing.

 Happy hacking!